MarkB19988/Glossary-of-Programming-Terms/README.md

   ##### 4. The Process of Building an Application

   ###### Step 1.
+Meet With The Client
+  Firstly you must meet with the client a discuss what they want from their application.
+During this time you must also discuss deadlines and possible payment for the work.
+It is common to sign a contract at this stage if money is involved.

+  ###### Step 2.
 Assemble a team (or decide to work alone)
-  Firstly you must decide on who will be working with you on this project, make phonecalls or arange meetings with a designer or a developer and try and get them on board.
+  now you must decide on who will be working with you on this project, make phonecalls or arange meetings with a designer or a developer and try and get them on board.
 Alternatively, you can chose to undertake the project alone, but be aware that it will be a lot of work.

-  ###### Step 2.
-Wireframing
-  Wireframing is a rough visual idea of what your app will look like.
-Each wireframe sketch should show what will happen on every possible screen/scene of your app and what interactions could be had (e.g. arrows to show something can move across the screen)

   ###### Step 3.
 Design
   Next you must create solid, final design documentation and conecpt art that will clearly explain and show the features the app will have.
 Concept images should be as close to how you want the app to look as possible.
 In your documentation you can talk about different colours, fonts, features ect.